Configuring edge gateways for offline cold chain data caching

 Conclusion

 Configuring edge gateways for offline cold chain data caching is a compliance-critical engineering discipline.
 By enforcing ACID-compliant local storage, cryptographic payload hashing, and deterministic reconciliation, pharma operations teams can guarantee telemetry continuity across network partitions.
-The architecture outlined here ensures that intermittent connectivity never compromises data integrity, auditability, or regulatory standing.
-Maintain rigorous validation routines, enforce strict retention boundaries, and treat every offline window as a controlled data custody event.
+The key design principle is treating every offline window as a controlled data custody event with explicit state transitions, not as a gap to paper over.
+Maintain rigorous validation routines, enforce strict retention boundaries, and size storage for the worst-case partition duration defined in your validated change control documentation.